videodoctor/FFBitrateViewer-Maui/README.md

 ## FFBitrateViewer — yet another program for video file bitrate visualization

 This is a port from the original `FFBitrateViewer`.
-This port is using AvaloniaUI and ScottPlot in order to support cross platform.
+This port is using [AvaloniaUI](https://avaloniaui.net/) and [ScottPlot](https://scottplot.net/) in order to support cross platform.

-Here is the original application description:
+Please refer to the original application description:
 > _FFBitrateViewer is a FFProbe GUI that purpose is to visualize frames` bitrate extracted by FFProbe.
 It is inspired by [Bitrate Viewer](https://web.archive.org/web/20160730053853/http://www.winhoros.de/docs/bitrate-viewer/) (link to Web Archive as the program's web-site and forum are long dead).
 FFBitrateViewer allows you to select multiple files without dealing with command line and get “per frame” or “per second” info for all of them in one go._